yakbit/tres-en-raya/README.md

 # Ver [DEMO](https://tres-en-raya-juego.netlify.app/ "Heading link")

+🚀 Getting Started

+Visit YakGPT to try it out without installing, or follow these steps to run it locally:
+Prerequisites

+You'll need the following tools installed on your computer to run YakGPT locally.

+    Git
+    Yarn (or npm or pnpm)
+    Any modern web browser like Google Chrome, Mozilla Firefox, or Microsoft Edge

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).